 So when you look at the feedback you get from Hive Insights 2.0, you can get an overview of how your videos are doing.
-And since your on-camera presence does affect the performance of your videos, this information will undoubtedly be helpful for you to have!
+And since your video presence does affect the performance of your videos, this information will undoubtedly be helpful for you to have!

 6. Remember That Practice Makes Perfect

-As with anything, you’re going to need to practice your new on-camera habits before you can perfect them.
+As with anything, you’re going to need to practice your new on-camera presence habits before you can perfect them.
 So instead of reading these tips and then quickly creating a video that you send to everyone right away, make it a point to make some videos just for fun.
 Think of a topic and an audience, and make a few videos with those details in mind.